Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Experiments and Evaluation

-Here we present a comparative analysis between our primary contribution, \deep equipped with \textbf{A}$\mathbf{^*}$ search and GNN-based heuristics (referred to as \GNNres), and \deep using breadth-first search (denoted as \BFSres).
+Here we present a comparative analysis of our primary contribution, \deep equipped with \textbf{HFS}$^{*}$---a depth-augmented variant of \textbf{HFS} detailed in Section~\ref{subsec:ablation}---alongside GNN-based heuristics (denoted as \GNNres), and \deep using Breadth-First Search (denoted as \BFSres).
 All executions employed bisimulation-based state reduction and visited-state checks, as introduced by~\citet{icaps20}.
-For completeness, we also include comparisons with \HEFP~\citep{DBLP:conf/prima/FabianoPSP24}.
+For completeness, we also provide comparisons with the different heuristics implemented in \HEFP~\citep{DBLP:conf/prima/FabianoPSP24}.
+All of these heuristics remain available in \deep and can be combined with the GNN-based one in a portfolio approach.
+The solver is already equipped to perform this integration easily as a runtime option.
+We omit the results of such integration, as the focus of this paper is on the use of ML in epistemic planning, rather than on the planner itself.

 While several other MEP solvers exist~\citep{muise2015planning,icaps20,KR2021-12}, we focus our evaluation on \BFSres to emphasize the impact of incorporating learned heuristics guidance into MEP solving.
-All experiments were conducted with a timeout of 600 seconds on a 13th Gen Intel(R) Core(TM) i9-13900H CPU with 64 GB of system RAM and an NVIDIA RTX 4070 GPU with 8 GB of VRAM.
+All experiments were conducted with a timeout of 600 seconds on a 13th-generation Intel® Core™ i9-13900H CPU with 64 GB of system RAM and an NVIDIA RTX 4070 GPU with 8 GB of VRAM.